This chapter is part of a series of posts:

-- Control the great Stockcorner JC3-s tuner without its control box
+- Remote control the great Stockcorner JC3-s tuner

 Chapter 1 - Remote operate the JC-3s

 The Stockcorner JC-3s is a tuner rated for up to 200W SSB.
 It's sturdy, pricey and doesn't take a lot of space.

 It was recommended to me in German HAM forum in a private message, after I was publicly berated for my plan to go for 80m from an inner city flat.
 This recommendation turned out to be a great one, because that little tuner really can tune a 11m wire on 80m (I am aware of how lossy my signal is).

 To replicate elements presented in this post you need: